- Height: 22-26 inches

 The coat of the Belgian Malinois should be relatively short and ready to handle a variety of weather conditions, giving it a good versatility, which is nice if you live in a colder-weather country.
 Some grooming may be required to ensure the coat does not get too long in areas, and regular brushing is a good idea to keep the coat and skin healthy.
 This is not a hard dog to keep groomed.

 It’s important to ensure that Belgian Malinois puppies are properly trained and socialized from a very young age so they learn boundaries and are able to socialize well with people and other animals.
+While these puppies are undeniably adorable, it’s important not to waste a moment of those early and impressionable puppy days.
+Starting a training and socialization program early is vital for the longterm health and obedience of any Belgian Malinois.

 Photo credit: Ysbrand Cosijn/Shutterstock